 Piccadilly Circus is one of London’s main districts for shopping, clubs, and entertainment.
 It’s in the West End, which is home to London’s most important theatres.
 This painting has a semi-abstracted, modernist feel that’s unusual for traditional classicist Arthur Hacker.
 However, it manages to beautifully capture the bright lights and movement of the area.
 Through the haze, it’s still easy to make out the lines of taxis and crowds of people pouring into the area for a night at the theatre.

 When most people think of the painter Canaletto, it’s Italy rather than England that comes to mind.
 There’s a good reason for that.
-Canaletto was an eighteenth-century Venetian painter, and he’s still well-known today for his precise representations of Italian landscapes and architecture.
+Canaletto was an 18th century Venetian painter, and he’s still well-known today for his precise representations of Italian landscapes and architecture.
 But in some cases, he applied this same style to London landmarks instead.
 St. Paul’s Cathedral is almost certainly the most famous church in London.
 It was designed by Sir Christopher Wren and built from 1675-1708.

 The Tower of London is known as the site of some gruesome events, but doesn’t it look pretty here?
 The artist, Albert Goodwin, was an English landscape painter who studied with the Pre-Raphaelites and was most prolific in watercolors.
 His oil paintings are much rarer, but this one still shows his preferred blue color palette.
 Goodwin is said to have been influenced by Turner, and that’s very evident here.